seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 this advantage, first, that your stay with him may
 not be long; that the time may have all shadow and
 silence in it; and the place answer to convenience.
-This being granted in course—and now follows
+This being granted in course---and now follows
-all—we shall advise this wronged maid to stead up
+all---we shall advise this wronged maid to stead up
 your appointment, go in your place; if the encounter
 acknowledge itself hereafter, it may compel him to
 her recompense: and here, by this, is your brother